Words by: Simon Difford

 Since Richard Cook wrote the first known dedicated book in the English language recording drinks recipes in 1827 there has followed an awful lot of cocktail recipe books, many such titles having numerous editions.
 Navigating these tomes is essential to understanding the origin and development of the classic cocktails that appear on bar menus around the world to this day.

-Fortunately, thanks to EUVS Vintage Cocktail Books many of these books are now free to read on-line.
+Fortunately, thanks to EUVS Vintage Cocktail Books and Collectif 1806 many of these books are now free to read on-line.
 Follows a timeline of some of the most important vintage cocktail books with links to read many of them online and even download.

 1827 - Oxford Night Caps by Richard Cook (Oxford, England)